Übersicht

 Davenport,

 T.H., DeLong, D.W. and Beers, M.C.
-(1998) "Successful knowledge management
+(1998) "Successful knowledge

 projects", Sloan Management Review (winter): 43--57.